gagreene/pyfofem/README.md

 # pyfofem

 **pyfofem** is a Python library for modeling fire effects on forest vegetation, porting the science of the First Order Fire Effects Model (FOFEM) to Python.
-It provides vectorized, DataFrame-friendly functions for estimating tree mortality, fuel consumption, smoke emissions, soil heating, and related fire effects using published models and species-specific parameters.
+It provides vectorized, array and DataFrame-friendly functions for estimating tree mortality, fuel consumption, smoke emissions, soil heating, and related fire effects using published models and species-specific parameters.

 ## Directory Structure